ericbannon/kubeturbo-openshift/README.md

 oc create -f https://raw.githubusercontent.com/ericbannon/kubeturbo-openshift/main/operator-cli-install/kubeturbo/kubeturbo-operatorsub.yaml
 ```

-You should now see the operator installed and running in your turbo project
+You should now see the operator installed and running in your turbo project.
+You can verify installation through the cli or through the Openshift Console.

 #### Step 3: Create a kubeturbo CRD